forestpc11/based-file-converter/README.md

   whatever you want with it. i'm just here to learn more about python and have some fun along the way.

   *other features, file formats, and more will be added soon.... when i have some time.....*

+  6/19/25
+  more error handling
+  removed buttons entirely (pdf and docx are in dropdowns now) grouped file types next to each other crappy dark mode toggle (it will look better soon) image -> image should work now using pillow (jpg -> png, webp -> bmp, etc.)